buzzsurfr/seeder/README.md

 Parameter seeds require the `ssm:GetParameter` permission, optionally specifying the parameter ARN as a resource.

 If the parameter is stored as a _SecureString_ (encrypted), then you must also have the `kms:Decrypt` permission for the key used by the parameter, optionally specifying the key ARN as a resource.
 If you do not have the IAM permissions, you can optionally add the IAM user/role for seeder to the key policy for the key.

+### AWS Secrets Manager

+Seeds can be loaded from secrets stored in AWS Secrets Manager by specifying the name of the secret ID.

+Currently, only supports strings, not blobs.

+#### Permissions

+Secret seeds require the `secretsmanager:GetSecretValue` permission, optionally specifying resource types or condition keys.

+If the secret is encrypted using a customer-managed key instead of the AWS managed key `aws/secretsmanager`, then you also need `kms:Decrypt` permissions for that key.

 ### Amazon S3